swiftlang/swift-evolution/proposals/0187-add-result-to-the-standard-library.md

 None directly, though adopting `Result` and later adding an `Either` type may not be ABI compatible if the desire is to make `Result` a type of `Either`.

 ## Alternatives considered
-- `Result<T, Error>`: This was considered during the redesign of Alamofire's `Result` type for Swift 3.
+- `Result<T, E: Error>`: This was considered during the redesign of Alamofire's `Result` type for Swift 3.
 However, due to the `Error` type changes introduced, it was felt that interacting with `Error` returning APIs would be made far too awkward, as `Error` doesn't conform to itself.
 This would lead to users being forced to typecast those errors to some other type, likely `NSError`, which is not good practice.

 - `Either<T, U>`: Rather than adopting `Result` directly, basing it on an `Either` type has been considered.
 However, it's felt that a `Result` type is a more generally useful case of `Either`, which gives users little in the way of actual API.
 Also, the two types can exist peacefully alongside each other with little conflict.
 Additionally, given the relatively unpopularity of the `Either` type in the community (48 apps use the [Either](https://github.com/runkmc/either) CocoaPod) seems to indicate that lacking this type isn't affecting Swift users that much.